alexvcasillas/react-onboarding/README.md

 </Field>
 ```

-The field component that's various props as:
+The field component has various props as:

 - name
   - type: String